 “Valuation Price” means the property’s value at its current condition and interchanges with the “as-is” deals.

 A Home Warranty is generally a one-year service agreement provided by a third-party service company to repair or replace any major home system components or appliances.

 Generally, a Home Warranty will cost around $400 to $500 for one year’s coverage.

 A wholesaler is a real estate investor that ‘wholesales’ properties – see wholesaling below.

-Wholesaling is the process of finding deals at a discount, getting the property under contract, and re-assigning the contract to an end buyer for a small profit of $5,000 to $10,000.d re-assigning the contract to an end buyer for a small profit of $5,000 to $10,000.
+Wholesaling is the process of finding deals at a discount, getting the property under contract, and re-assigning the contract to an end buyer for a small profit of $5,000 to $10,000.d re-assigning the contract to the end buyer for a small profit of $5,000 to $10,000.

-At Noble Sky International we have other resources for learning about the real estate industry.
+At Noble Sky International, we have other resources for learning about the real estate industry.

 Find out how you can start earning your 1st Rental Income from your property investment without a bank loan or flying to the United States.

-If you are looking into buying your first home or just want to learn more about the industry, we’ve got more resources to help you, drop us an email and we will contact you immediately.
+If you are looking into buying your first home or just want to learn more about the industry, we’ve got more resources to help you.
+Drop us an email, and we will contact you immediately.